Macintosh statistical software

 Free statistics software for Macintosh computers (Macs)

-What about cryptographic signing and error messages when you try to install free statistical software for Macs?
-See our “signing page.” ... and does this work on Mojave?
-Is it signed and 64-bit?
+Getting error messages when you use free statistical software for Macs?
+See our “signing page.”

 Skip forward to the software listings.